Quantum transport through MoS$_2$ constrictions defined by photodoping: Introduction

-Here, we demonstrate a new method of obtaining confinement in van-der-Waals heterostructures based on few-layers MoS$_2$ encapsulated in hexagonal boron nitride (hBN).
-In analogy to remote doping in semiconductor 2DEGs, we make use of the photodoping effect recently observed in hBN-graphene heterostructures\cite{Ju14,Neu16}.
+Because of the absence of a band gap, mesoscopic physics in graphene is mostly studied in devices where the material has been etched into the desired shape\cite{Ter16,Rus08}.
+These devices typically suffer from scattering and trap states on their rough edges\cite{Ter16,Tom11,Bis14}.
+In contrast, bilayer graphene\cite{Gos12,All12} and semiconducting \mbox{TMDCs}\cite{Son15,Ke16} allow for soft electrostatic confinement with the help of metallic gates, similarly to what has been pioneered in two-dimensional electron gases (2DEGs) in conventional semiconductor heterostructures for the past decades\cite{Wee88,Gold1998,Petta05}.
+First experiments on confining charge carriers in MoS$_2$ and forming one-dimensional transport channels by electrostatic gating have recently been performed \cite{KLee16,Ke16,Piso17,ZZZhang17,CHSharma17,SBhandari17}.
+Here, we demonstrate an interesting method of defining arbitrary doping profiles in van-der-Waals heterostructures based on few-layer (two to five layers) MoS$_2$ encapsulated in hexagonal boron nitride (hBN).
+In analogy to remote doping in semiconductor 2DEGs, we make use of the photodoping effect recently observed in hBN/graphene heterostructures\cite{Ju14,Wong15,Neu16}.
 We use this effect to define stable and smooth sub-wavelength lateral doping profiles in MoS$_2$ employing metal shadow masks that are lithographically defined on top of an hBN/MoS$_2$/hBN heterostructure.
 Our photo-induced remote doping approach enables us to reach free charge carrier densities of up to $10^{13}$~cm$^{-2}$, when using an additional gate voltage during light illumination.
 It thus allows to create arbitrary carrier density profiles defined by the shadow mask geometry.
 The feasibility of our approach is demonstrated by studying quantum transport through constrictions in MoS$_2$.
-We expect that our method allows to fabricate more complex doping geometries such as antidot lattices or Aharonov-Bohm rings with the advantage that the metal used for shadow masking does not need to be electrically contacted, when studying mesoscopic transport.
+We expect that our method allows to fabricate more complex geometries such as antidot lattices or Aharonov-Bohm rings with the advantage that the metal used for shadow masking does not need to be electrically contacted, when studying mesoscopic transport.